-As stated previously, the portrayal of the hapless, bumbling, Jewish geek can be seen in many television and movie roles in recent memory.
+As stated previously, the portrayal of the hapless, bumbling Jewish geek can be seen in many television and movie roles in recent memory.
 Howard Wolowitz is just another in a long line of awkward, overly sensitive, meek Jewish men in television history.
-For example, most of Ben Stiller’s film roles (both acted and voiced) are considered to be in this tradition, as well as David Schwimmer’s role as Ross Gellar on the hit comedy Friends (Buchbinder), along with the character of Dr. John (J. D.) Dorian on the comedy Scrubs (2001–10).
-Their Jewishness is alluded to, perhaps inferred, but their Jewish beliefs are rarely if ever displayed.
+For example, most of Ben Stiller’s film roles (both acted and voiced) are considered in this tradition, as well as David Schwimmer’s role as Ross Gellar on the hit comedy Friends (1994-2004) (Buchbinder), along with the character of Dr. John (J. D.) Dorian on the comedy Scrubs (2001–10).
+Their Jewishness is alluded to, perhaps inferred, but their Jewish culture and beliefs are rarely if ever displayed.
 Howard may wear his Jewishness on his sleeve, but he is still portrayed negatively and stereotypically.

 The Wolowitz Conundrum

 The Big Bang Theory (CBS 2007-19) went off the air in spring 2019 as the number one sitcom on US television, and it held that position for most of the previous eight years (Fitzgerald).
 The show revolves around four brilliant and socially awkward university scientists: the “intellectually gifted theoretical physicist Sheldon Cooper, his roommate applied physicist Leonard Hofstadter, astrophysicist Rajesh Koothrappali, and engineer Howard Wolowitz” (McIntosh 195-96).
-Sheldon, Leonard, and Rajesh all hold PhDs, while Howard has a Master’s degree from MIT in engineering; therefore, he often is mocked and ridiculed for not having a PhD like his peers.
+Sheldon, Leonard, and Rajesh all hold PhDs, while Howard has a Master’s degree in engineering from MIT; therefore, he often is mocked and ridiculed for not having a PhD like his peers.
 All four friends enjoy playing fantasy board games together, watching Star Trek and other sci-fi films, and hanging out at the local comic book shop.
 Howard is the only Jewish person out of the four Caltech scientists (Uliss).
-The additional female characters on the program—Penny, Bernadette Rostenkowski, and Amy Farrah Fowler—are the love interests of Leonard, Howard, and Sheldon respectively.
-All of the women are portrayed as Christian, which is interesting to note since Amy Farrah Fowler, played by Mayim Bialik, and Bernadette Rostenkowski, played by Melissa Rauch, are actually Jewish in real life.
-Be that as it may, Howard is the only major Jewish character on the popular show.
+The additional female characters on the program—Penny, Bernadette Rostenkowski-Wolowitz, and Amy Farrah Fowler—are the love interests of Leonard, Howard, and Sheldon, respectively.
+All the women are portrayed as Christian, which is interesting to note since the actors who play Amy Farrah Fowler (Mayim Bialik) and Bernadette Rostenkowski (Melissa Rauch) are actually Jewish in real life.
+Be that as it may, Howard is the only major Jewish character in the popular show.

 Before even seeing the character of Howard Wolowitz on screen, the viewer is provided with subtle messages about Howard’s character.
-Firstof all, the name Wolowitz is troublesome, for this surname, coincidental or not, has “wallow” in it, which reeks of the whiny, wimpy, Jewish male stereotype.
+First, the name Wolowitz is troublesome.
+For this surname, coincidentally or not, has “wallow” in it, which reeks of the whiny, wimpy Jewish male stereotype.
 People who wallow are not active doers; they are passive complainers.
 For those viewers knowledgeable of Jewish names, especially Ashkenazi-esque nomenclature, Wolowitz is a dead giveaway of Howard’s Jewish background.
 When Howard is then seen on screen, one can understand how he portrays the ultimate Jewish male stereotype.
-Howard is a “physically small, even timid, man who is awkward around women, often exaggerating his masculinity and prowess, and who still lives with his overbearing mother” (Clanton, Jr. 1).
+Howard is a “physically small, even timid, man who is awkward around women, often exaggerating his masculinity and prowess, and who still lives with his overbearing mother” (Clanton 1).

-Howard demonstrates his lack of masculinity repeatedly throughout the series, so much so that it would take another article entirely to provide all of the examples to support this claim.
-Here are just a few choice bits:

-Howard can best be described as a creep, slimy even, in his early interactions with women.
+Howard demonstrates his lack of masculinity repeatedly throughout the series, so much so that it would take another article to provide all of the examples.
+For example, Howard can best be described as creepy, slimy even, in his early interactions with women.
 During season two, in an episode called “The Vegas Renormalization,” Howard has intercourse with a woman he meets on a road trip to Las Vegas; when Howard finds out that the woman is a prostitute and is just providing him with the “Jewish girlfriend experience” (with accompanying fake New York accent), he gleefully has sex with her anyway because his friends have already paid for her services.